Peninsula State ParkActivities and recreation

 Photo © Len Villano

-The American Folklore Theatre is a professional group of actors and musicians that perform from mid-June to late August.
+The Northern Sky Theater is a professional group of actors and musicians that perform from mid-June to late August.
 These whimsical musical comedies are geared toward families.

 The Sunset Bike Route (10 miles) winds through northern forest framed by dramatic Sven's Bluff.
 Off-road bike trails (12 miles) are rough and rolling.
 A state trail pass (available at park headquarters) is required for bicyclists age 16 and older using off-road bike trails.